Responsible hosting in the United Kingdom

-It’s usually a good idea to let your neighbors know if you’re planning to host.
+It’s usually a good idea to let your neighbours know if you’re planning to host.
 This gives them the chance to let you know if they have any concerns or considerations.

-Guests book through Airbnb for lots of reasons, including vacations and celebrations.
-Let your guests know how noise impacts neighbors early on for a smoother experience.
+Guests book through Airbnb for lots of reasons, including holidays and celebrations.
+Let your guests know how noise affects neighbours early on for a smoother experience.

 If you’re concerned about disturbances to your community, there are different ways you can help limit excessive noise: